kuzzleio/documentation/src/api/1/controller-document/m-replace/index.md

 ## Response

-Return a `hits` array containing the list of replaced documents.
+Returns a `hits` array containing the list of replaced documents.

 Each document has the following properties: